onap/integration/docs/docs_E2E_network_slicing.rst

 ------------------------
 Below aspects are covered in Istanbul release:

 1. **CPS-TBDMT Enhancements** - This service shall be used to map the erstwhile Config-DB-like REST APIs to appropriate CPS API calls.
 The purpose of this service is to abstract the details of (possibly multiple, and complex) XPath queries from the users of CPS.
 It enables CPS-users to continue using simple REST API calls that are intuitive and easy-to-understand and implement.
 The mapping to appropriate queries to CPS (including mapping of one API call to many Xpath queries) shall be done in a generic way by the CPS-TBDMT service.

-In Istanbul release, the following are the main enhancements:
+In Istanbul release, following are the main enhancements done:

--	Support edit query ie. post, put and patch requests to CPS.
+    - Support edit query ie. post, put and patch requests to CPS

     - Support Output Transformation

       (a) Extract desired output from the data returned from CPS.
       (b) If 'transformParam' is not defined in the template no transformation takes place.
     - Support Multiple query

       (a) Make multiple queries to CPS in single request.
       (b) If 'multipleQueryTemplateId' is mentioned in the template, it will execute this template first  and insert the result to the current template to make multiple queries to CPS.
     - Support Delete data requests to CPS

       (a) Process delete request type.
--	Support dynamic anchor
-    (a)Accept anchors at run time and execute query.
+    - Support for dynamic anchor - Accept anchors at run time and execute query

 2. **CPS Integration**

     - Config DB is replaced with the CPS component to read, write, update and delete the RAN Slice details.
 CPS APIs are accessed via CPS-TBDMT component.
 CPS integration with DCAE - Slice Analysis MS and OOF are completed.
 SDN-R integration with CPS is completed for the shared RAN Slice flow, activateRANslice and terminateRANSlice implementations are in progress.
     - A new SDN-C karaf feature is introduced to register the cm-handle (anchor) with CPS.
 The integration with CPS-DMI plugin will be done in Jakarta release.

 3. **NSMF based TN Slices** - Support for interacting with TN NSSMF directly from NSMF for front haul and mid haul slice subnets.
 There will be separate SDC template for this scenario.
 NST will have 5 NSSTs - CN NSST, AN NSST, TN FH NSST, TN MH NSST, TN BH NSST.